Edge & Christian: All Elite Wrestling (2025–present)

-While Christian signed with All Elite Wrestling in 2021, Edge left WWE and went to AEW in 2023, using his real name Adam Copeland.
-At the post-event media scrum, Copeland confirmed that he has signed a contract with AEW and will be appearing in a regular, full-time capacity for the promotion.
+While Christian signed with All Elite Wrestling in 2021 as Christian Cage, Edge left WWE and went to AEW in 2023, using his real name Adam Copeland.
+At the post-event media scrum, Copeland confirmed that he has signed a contract with AEW and would be appearing in a regular, full-time capacity for the promotion.
+The two would feud over the AEW TNT Championship in late 2023 and early 2024 with Copeland coming out on top.
 At All In: Texas on July 12, 2025 Cage's stable The Patriarchy turned on him; he was saved by Copeland, who then told him to go find himself.
 They had their first tag team match together in 14 years at Forbidden Door, where they defeated Killswitch and Kip Sabian.
-At All Out on September 20, The team defeated FTR in a tag-team match.
+At All Out on September 20, they defeated FTR in a tag-team match.

+After a six-month absence due to Copeland filming season 3 of Percy Jackson and the Olympians, the duo returned at Revolution on March 15, 2026, where they attacked FTR (who had just retained their AEW World Tag Team Championship) and stared down The Young Bucks (Matt Jackson and Nick Jackson).
+On April 12 at Dynasty, Cage and Copeland unsuccessfully challenged FTR for the tag titles.
+At Double or Nothing on May 24, Copeland and Cage defeated FTR in an "I Quit" match to win the tag titles.
+The duo would go on to successfully defend their titles at Forbidden Door on June 28 against The Dogs (David Finlay and Clark Connors), at Redemption on July 26 against the Death Riders (Claudio Castagnoli and Pac), and at All In on August 30 against The Young Bucks, only to lose them to the Young Bucks in a three-way ladder match also involving FTR at All Out ending their reign at 125 days.